Do you have an exit strategy?

 In extreme cases, families can be torn apart by disputes over the direction of the business.
-The father-and-son owners of a luxury hotel chain in the UK ended up in court last year, with the father suing his son for about £50 million, claiming he had excluded him from his own business.
+The father-and-son owners of a luxury hotel chain in the UK ended up in court in 2013, with the father suing his son for about £50 million, claiming he had excluded him from his own business.

 Also consider the tax implications.
 If you transfer ownership of the company either for no payment or for less than its market value, the tax authorities may view it as a gift and charge gift tax.
 The rules are complicated, so be sure to check with your accountant or financial advisor and ensure that you make the transfer in a way that doesn’t land your successor with a large tax bill.

 Know your family, and make a decision based on what’s right for the business.
 Consider taking on external advisors to get a more objective view, as well as creating a formal succession plan to ensure that expectations are set clearly on all sides.

 Also ensure that you’ve passed on all the necessary skills and training to your successor, and consider creating a “roundtable” or family board to ensure that major decisions are made fairly, with involvement of all family members, and that any potential conflict is quickly defused.

 If passing your business on to a family member is not an option, consider another “friendly buyer” like your existing managers or a group of employees.
 They can pool their funds and buy the business from you.

 A management or employee buyout is also great for continuity.
 These are people who know exactly how your business is run, and have the skills to continue running it successfully.
 They may pursue a slightly different strategy, but it’s still likely to be a smooth transition.
 It’s also satisfying: business owners often worry about what will happen to their long-term employees when they leave, and what better way to know they’re well taken care of than for them to be the new owners?